lvcabral/brs-desktop/docs/how-to-use.md

   - HD 720p - Configure display with resolution of 1280x720
   - FHD 1080p - Configure display with resolution of 1920x1080
 - TV Overscan Modes - Allows simulation of TV overscan effect
-  - Disable - Shows the entire image with no cropping or guide lines
+  - Disabled - Shows the entire image with no cropping or guide lines
   - Guide Lines - Shows guide lines delimiting a potential hidden area by the TV overscan
   - Enabled - Crops the image to simulate the TV overscan effect
 - BrightScript App Localization - Submenu with all languages available for app localization